Brazil–United States relations: World War II

-Cold War
+Cold War and military dictatorship in Brazil

 In 1956 Juscelino Kubitschek took office (1956–1961).
 Like Vargas, Kubitschek had a pro-industries economic policy.
 He named it "national developmentalism."
 But unlike Vargas's plan (and in spite of the policy's own name), Kubitschek's was open to investments by foreign capital.
 Though he strengthened relations with Latin America and Europe, Kubitschek also sought to improve ties with the United States.
 His economic policy attracted huge direct investments by foreign capital, much of which came from the U.S. He also proposed an ambitious plan for United States development aid in Latin America, the Pan-American Operation.
 The outgoing administration of President Dwight Eisenhower found the plan of no interest, but the administration of President John F. Kennedy appropriated funds in 1961 for the Alliance for Progress.

 Relations again cooled slightly after President Jânio Quadros took office.
 He ruled for only some months in 1961.
 Quadros was an out-and-out conservative, and his campaign had received support from UDN, Brazil's then-largest right-wing party which, five years later, would morph into ARENA, the military dictatorship party.
 But Quadros's foreign policy—named "Independent Foreign Policy"—quickly eroded his conservative support.
 In an attempt to forge new trade partnerships, the Brazilian president tried to create closer ties with some Communist countries.
 That included Cuba.
 Quadros openly supported Fidel Castro during the U.S.-led Bay of Pigs invasion.
 He visited the Caribbean nation after the event, and when Cuban revolutionary Ernesto "Che" Guevara retributed the visit, he was decorated with Brazil's highest honor.
 As a result of the political instability within the country—something provoked by his breakup with the UDN and tensions with the military—Quadros resigned.
 At that time, his vice-president, João Goulart, was on a diplomatic mission in Communist China.

 In that year, Goulart took office (1961–1964).
 Political instability, however, continued high—for not only Goulart kept Quadros's unusual foreign policy (which the Brazilian press slammed as "Communist infiltrated"), but he also showed a clear leftist streak in domestic affairs.
 He had a pro-trade union stance and increased the minimum wage (which the fiscally austere Quadros had previously squeezed).
 By the end of 1963, the U.S. downgraded its relations with Brazil and reduced aid to the country.
 Washington's worries were that Brazil would turn into a nonaligned emerging power such as Egypt.
 But those worries dissipated on March 31, 1964.
 On that day a military coup overthrew the civil government.
 A U.S.-friendly military regime replaced it.